brikyland/briky-smart-contract/docs/Contracts/lend/utilities/MortgageToken.md

 List a new mortgage.

-Name            Description
+{% hint style="info" %}

-_Approval must be granted for this contract to transfer collateral before borrowing.
-A mortgage can only be lent while approval remains active._
+Approval must be granted for this contract to transfer collateral before borrowing.
+A mortgage can only be lent while approval remains active.
+{% endhint %}

-#### Parameters
+### Parameters

 | Name | Type | Description |
 | ---- | ---- | ----------- |